 Your Prince is proud to present you with another exciting installment in my interminable review of Dracula/Alice in Wonderland Punk-Mashup campaign setting Red and Pleasant Land.
 Today we shall be taking a look at RaPl’s monster section.
 In part II of this review I hinted at the fact I thought it was very good.
 I … More PrinceofNothingReviews: A Red and Pleasant Land Part III: The Jaws that Bite, the Claws that Catch

-Welcome back to another exciting installment of PrinceofNothingReviews, where your Prince will valiantly delve into the RPG-land in search of trinkets and fair maidens to impale above his fireplace at the risk of grave and well-deserved mental and indeed physical harm to his person.
+Welcome back to another exciting installment of PrinceofNothingReviews, where your Prince will valiantly delve into the crevasses of RPG-land in search of trinkets and fair maidens to impale above his fireplace at the risk of grave and well-deserved mental and indeed physical harm to his person.
 Let’s delve in.
-The second part of RaPL describes a new … More PrinceofNothingReviews: A Red and Pleasant Land, Part II: Sweet Alice
+The second part of RaPL describes … More PrinceofNothingReviews: A Red and Pleasant Land, Part II: Sweet Alice